-4. Facilities Analysis (Comprehensive Facilities Assessment)

-LEAs have the option of using the Statewide Assessment data provided by Jacobs Engineering or conducting their own facility assessment.

-If the LEA is using the facility condition data compiled by Jacobs Engineering:

-Provide written notification if the LEA elects to use the facility condition data compiled by Jacobs Engineering as part of the Statewide Facilities Assessment to satisfy this requirement.
+4 Fac ilities Analysis (Comprehensive Facilities Assessment) LEAs have the option of using the Statewide Assessment data provided by Jacobs Engineering or conducting their own facility assessment.
+If the LEA is using the facility condition data compiled by Jacobs Engineering: Provide written notification if the LEA elects to use the facility condition data compiled by Jacobs Engineering as part of the Statewide Facilities Assessment to satisfy this requirement.
 The School Building Authority will provide documentation into the application for LEAs electing to use this information.
 LEAs electing to use this information must review and reconcile the Assessment data, including deficiencies, costs, FCI, and any other pertinent information.
 Once submitted to the SBA, the assessment will represent the LEA's understanding of facility conditions at its facilities and as such will become the basis of the Necessity application.
 Please note that the conditions data does not satisfy the requirement for Schematic Design required for Stage II.
 If not using the facility condition data compiled by Jacobs Engineering, the Facilities Analysis must include a Facility Analysis.
 The Facility Analysis should list any deficiencies in the LEA's existing buildings and include indoor environmental quality and cosmetic improvements.
-The Facility Analysis must be conducted by a licensed engineer and must include:

-- Inspection and analysis of the building envelope (roof, walls, glazing, foundation, floor/slab). - Inspection and analysis of the structural elements of the facility. - Inspection and analysis of all mechanical systems, including condition, age, energy efficiency, levels of ventilation, and compliance with American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) standards. - Inspection and analysis of the lighting system, including condition, age, energy efficiency and lighting levels. - Inspection and analysis of all controls including lighting controls and sensors, energy management systems, emergency shutoffs. - Inspection and analysis of all fire, safety and security systems including emergency plans. - Analysis of the energy use (electric and heating and/or cooling) of the facility for at least the last two years, a survey of the facility systems, and recommendations for improving energy efficiency.
-The use of Energy Star Portfolio Manager or ComCheck software systems to benchmark the facility against other buildings or the Rhode Island Building Energy Code is highly encouraged. - The facility analysis must also include site, plumbing, technology, and code assessments.
-The submission must include diagrammatic Floor and Site Plans for each LEA facility.
+The Facility Analysis must be conducted by a licensed engineer and must include: Inspection and analysis of the building envelope (roof, walls, glazing, foundation, floor/slab).
+Inspection and analysis of the structural elements of the facility.
+Inspection and analysis of all mechanical systems, including condition, age, energy efficiency levels of ventilation, and compliance with American Society of Heating, Refrigerating, and Air Conditioning Engineers (ASHRAE) standards.
+Inspection and analysis of the lighting system, including condition, age, energy efficiency and lighting levels.
+Inspection and analysis of all controls including lighting controls and sensors, energy management systems, emergency shutoffs.
+Inspection and analysis of all fire, safety and security systems including emergency plans.
+Analysis of the energy use (electric and heating and/or cooling) of the facility for at least the last two years, a survey of the facility systems, and recommendations for improving energy efficiency.
+The use of Energy Star Portfolio Manager or ComCheck software systems to benchmark the facility against other buildings or the Rhode Island Building Energy Code is highly encouraged.